shuxjweb/last/README.md

 The paper is available at: [[Paper](https://arxiv.org/pdf/2105.15076.pdf)]

 ## Details
 **LaST** is a large-scale dataset with more than **228k** pedestrian images.
 It is used to study the scenario that pedestrians have a large activity scope and time span.
-Although collected from movies, we have carefully selected suitable frames and labeled them.
+Although collected from movies, we have selected suitable frames and labeled them as carefully as possible.

 * **Train**: **5000** identities and **71,248** images.
 * **Val**:   **56** identities and **21,379** images.
 * **Test**:  **5806** identities and **135,529** images.

-note: The clothes of pedestrians in training set were labeled.
+**note**: The clothes of pedestrians in training set were labeled.
+You can download LaST from this link: [LaST]() with passward:.

 ## Details